clarklindev/nextjs-stephen-grider-complete-developers-guide-07-08-09-10-discuss-auth-db-memoization-search/README.md

 width=600
 />

+## 76. Displaying the Sign In and Sign Out Buttons

 - also need to determine if we are authenticated (from a server component) RECALL:
   - import {auth } from '@/auth';
   - const session = await auth();